kno10/python-kmedoids/README.md

 >
 > You should have received a copy of the GNU General Public License
 > along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## FAQ: Why GPL and not Apache/MIT/BSD?

-Because copyleft software like Linux is what built the open-source community.

-Tit for tat: you get to use my code, I get to use your code.